wyhwong/CATBOT/README.md

     1. Binance API, to query time series data from Binance
     2. Compose of time series models, to analyze queried time series data and forecast the future trend
         a.
 AutoARIMA
         b.
-LSTM (Need to be enabled in config file to spare computational power)
+LightGBM
         c.
-LightGBM
+LSTM (need to be enabled in the config)

 ---

 ## MQTT Broker

 The MQTT Broker is used for container-to-container communication.

----

-## Presentation Material

-Work in progress

 ---